Evaluation of post-hoc interpretability methods in time-series classification: Introduction

 The evaluation of interpretability methods was initially based on a heuristic approach, where the relevance attributed to the different features was compared to the expectation of an observer for common image classification tasks~\cite{montavon_explaining_2017}, or of a domain expert for more complex tasks~\cite{NIPS2017_8a20a862, neves2021interpretable}.
 However, these works had a common pitfall: they assumed the representation of a task learned by a neural network should use the same features as a human expert.
 The community later moved towards the idea that the evaluation should be independent of human judgement~\cite{jacovi2020towards}.
 This paradigm shift was supported by the evidence that certain saliency methods, while looking attractive to human experts, produced results independent of the model they aimed to explain, thereby failing the interpretability task~\cite{adebayo2018sanity}.
 More recent evaluations were performed by occluding (also referred to as corrupting) the most relevant features identified and comparing the drop in score observed between model's predictions on the initial and modified samples~\cite{samek2016evaluating}.
 This evaluation method was later questioned, as corrupting the images changes the distribution of the sample's values and therefore the observed drop in score might be caused by this shift in distribution rather than actual information being removed~\cite{hooker_benchmark_2019}.
 To address this issue, an approach named ROAR was proposed~\cite{hooker_benchmark_2019}, where important pixels are removed both in the train and test set.
 The model is then retrained on the corrupted (i.e., occluded) samples, with the drop in score being retained on this newly trained model.
-This method has the benefit of maintaining a similar distribution across the train and test set.
-Yet, we argue that it does not necessarily explain which features the initial network used to make its prediction.
-It rather highlights the properties of the dataset in regards to its target, such as the redundancy of the information present in the features that are indicative of a given class -- limitation that was acknowledged by the authors.
+This method has the benefit of maintaining a similar distribution across the train and evaluation set with the modified samples.
+Yet, we argue that it does not necessarily explain which features the initial network used to make its prediction as the similarity between neural network models is only maintained if the models are trained on datasets sampled from the same distribution \cite{hacohen2020let}.
+In their case, the distribution is changed as the model is retrained on a corrupted dataset and therefore the post-hoc interpretability of the retrained model is not constrained to being similar to the one of the initial model.
+The post-hoc interpretability rather highlights the properties of the dataset in regards to its target, such as the redundancy of the information present in the features that are indicative of a given class -- limitation that was acknowledged by the authors~\cite{samek2016evaluating}.